CodeBear801/tech_summary/tech-summary/language/c++/c++11-rvalue-reference.md

 <img src="resource/pictures/c++_lvalue_rvalue_move6.png" alt="c++_lvalue_rvalue_move6" width="500"/>

-When use move operator, If the type you want to cost to don't support move, then it will fall back to copy -- you can only pay really really close attention to avoid this
+When use move operator, If the type you want to cast to don't support move, then it will fall back to copy -- you can only pay really really close attention to avoid this

+### std::forward

 <img src="resource/pictures/c++_lvalue_rvalue_forward.png" alt="c++_lvalue_rvalue_forward" width="500"/>